Formal Investigation of Discrimination or Discriminatory Harassment

 - Your contact information (i.e., name, telephone number, and email address.)

-If the allegations would constitute a violation of the relevant policy and an investigation is warranted, the OC will begin the investigation by issuing a Notice of Investigation.
+After the written complaint has been received, it will be reviewed to determine if the allegations would constitute a violation of the relevant policy.
+The complainant may be invited to participate in an interview with a neutral investigator to obtain additional information regarding the allegations.
+If an investigation is warranted, the OC will begin the investigation by issuing a Notice of Investigation.

 Deadline to request